Tushar-Tyagi/SysAdminTest/README.md

 # SysAdminTest
-This repository is the IIT Mandi SNTC's System Adminitration Test.
+This repository is for the IIT Mandi SNTC's System Adminitration Test.